sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-12-dc-to-montreal/index.rst

 title: "Washington D.C. to Montreal"
 date: 2021-09-12T09:25:00-06:00
 categories: [Trip to D.C. and Montreal]
-tags: [Travel, Washington D.C., Montreal]
+tags: [Travel, Washington D.C., National Building Museum, Montreal]
 ---

 This morning, I met up with Sam, Jo, and Robby and we went to breakfast together